Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Other Modded Instances - Can I keep my own modded setup if I play Uranium Fever?**
 	- Yes.
 Uranium Fever is entirely self-contained through the use of a Stock New Vegas folder.
 Uranium Fever will not interfere with your other modded setup.
 - **Pagefile - I have always been told to increase pagefile size for Skyrim, why is that not included in the Uranium Fever installation instructions?**
 	- Skyrim Special Edition has a much higher memory ceiling than New Vegas, as New Vegas is much older.
-New Vegas has an upper limit of memory usage of 2.2-2.5GB, and exceeding that causes crashes.
+New Vegas has an upper limit of physical memory usage of 3.9GB, and exceeding that will cause crashes.
 This means that the pagefile would not be utilized for the benefit of the game prior to having a memory crash, so there is no benefit in altering this setting.
 - **Pink Screen - Why do I see pink transition screens when the game loads?**
 	- You inadvertently skipped the 4GB Patching process (running `FNVPatch.exe` in the `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas` folder).
 - **Parse Errors - I received various parse errors during the Wabbajack installation.
 Is this a problem?**